-Minimum entry requirement is grade C or above in GCSE Mathematics and Physics, plus 150 tariff points at A level or an advanced level qualification in a related subject such as National Certificate/Diploma.
+Minimum entry requirement is an advanced level qualification in a related subject such as National Certificate/Diploma.
+Grade C or above in GCSE Mathematics and Physics.
 Alternatively, if you have substantial industrial experience, you may be able to complete a one-year Bridge to HE course (with distinction) at Peterborough Regional College before joining the BEng course.
 If you don't qualify by any of these routes, please contact us to discuss your previous qualifications and experience.

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email email@example.com for further information.